PZL WS Foka

 PZL WS Foka (Seal) was a family of Polish air-cooled V-engines of the late 1930s.
 The Foka A was an 8-cylinder engine initially designed by Stanisław Nowkuński for the modern PZL.38 Wilk heavy fighter and PZL.39 fighter, it was to start a family of high-performance engines for other types of Polish warplanes as well.
 The initial series was to achieve roughly 450 hp of power and eventually reach 600 hp.

 However, following the designer's death in 1936, the development met a number of serious setbacks.
-Taken over by a new team of designers, the basic problems with vibrations, overheating and high fuel consumption.
+Taken over by a new team of designers, there remained basic problems with vibrations, overheating and high fuel consumption.
 By the time one of the early prototypes was installed in the second prototype of PZL.38 Wilk, the engine provided only around 330 hp.
 As PZL.38 also had other serious issues, both projects were eventually cancelled after only 8 prototypes had been completed.

 The successor to Foka A was Foka B, a V-12 engine intended as the powertrain of PZL.48 Lampart, PZL.45 Sokół, RWD-25, PWS-41 and LWS-3 Mewa.
 However, the outbreak of World War II prevented the first prototype from being completed.